How a speeding ticket impacts your insurance in North Carolina

 Go to court

-Depending on the circumstances of your speeding ticket, appearing in court may be mandatory or optional.
-If optional, you could waive your ticket, which means admitting guilt and paying the fine — in other words, waiving the need to appear in court.
-In this case, the ticket would be added to your driving record.
-However, if your court date is mandatory or you choose to appear, you have a couple of other options that could help soften the financial consequences of a speeding ticket.
+Depending on your speeding ticket’s circumstance, going to court may be mandatory or optional.
+If optional, you can waive your appearance by admitting guilt and paying the fine, thus avoiding a court appearance.
+However, this will add the ticket to your driving record.
+If your court date is mandatory or you choose to appear, you have options that could help mitigate the financial impact of a speeding ticket.

 Lastly, you could contest the speeding ticket and plead not guilty, but doing this without legal counsel may be challenging.
 If there is no easily provable reason why the speeding ticket shouldn’t have been issued, it may be difficult to contest the ticket successfully.
 Hiring local legal counsel could improve your chances here, and the cost may be lower than the longer-term insurance hikes a speeding conviction may cause.